Nate-Agbara/inventory-mgt-app/README.md

 The project also has openapi swagger integration.

 ## Components
-The project has two microservices with the following endpoints:
+The project is structured into three components, two microservices and a base-domain that contains common dtos between the microservices.
+Following are the service endpoints:

 product-order-service: [swagger](a href="http://localhost:8080/swagger-ui/index.html")